Little Tokens, Big Ripples

 Token Tales

-If you’d like to create a station of your own, this free Ripple Station™ Community Guide walks you through how to set one up and adapt it to your own community.
+If you’d like to bring the RIPPLE Station™ to your own community, this free Guide walks you through how to build, stock, tend, and make the practice your own.

 A free guide to building your own Ripple Station™ — a self-serve kindness stand where anyone can pick up a handmade token and give it to someone who needs to hear something kind.
 Everything you need to get started: how to build, what you’ll need, and how to keep the heart of it alive.